mohitpai/journey-optimizer.en/help/using/building-journeys/jump.md

 ---
 # Jump from one journey to another {#jump}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_jump"
+>title="Jump activity"
+>abstract="The Jump action activity allows you to push individuals from one journey to another.
+This feature allows you to simplify the design of very complex journeys and build journeys based on common and reusable journey patterns."

 The **[!UICONTROL Jump]** action activity allows you to push individuals from one journey to another.
 This feature allows you to:

 * simplify the design of very complex journeys by splitting them into several ones